East Maitland flood map & planning overlays

 Does East Maitland have a train station?

 Yes - East Maitland has 3 train stations: East Maitland Station, Metford Station, Victoria Street Station.
-The suburb is served by 268 bus stops.
+It is also served by 269 bus stops.

 Do I need a planning report for a East Maitland property?